pdavidow/SimpleEditor/readme.md

 •               I'm confident that you can create a solution which works – our goal with this challenge is more to understand the way you approach problems rather than to verify you are able to solve this particular one.
 I would much rather have you take an extra week and submit something clean than do a quick-and-dirty job, so take all the time you need.

 **todo**
+Read input from **STDIN**.
+Print output to **STDOUT** Reader to give errors prefixed with LINE #
 10 to the 6th stuff ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+YESSSSSSSSSSSSSSSSSS: Mark some methods as private/protected